bradbell/xrst/sphinx/test_out/spell_cmd.rst

 Words
 *****
-Each word is a sequence of letters.
+Each word, that is checked for spelling, is a sequence of letters.
 Upper case letters start a new word (even when preceded by a letter).
-You need not include latex commands in special word list because words with a backslash directly before them are not include in spell checking.

 .. meta::
    :keywords: special, words